Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Love & Autism

 While Love & Autism is an organization dedicated to autism awareness and community like the others, its main focus is the annual conference.
-One unique aspect of Love & Autism is many of the events that take place, including musical and art presentations, are performed by individuals with autism.
+One unique aspect of Love & Autism is that many of the events, including musical and art presentations, are performed by autistic individuals.

 To learn more, visit https://loveandautism.com